ramdevmurali/BBC/README.md

 -   **Model Selection Strategy:**
     -   **For Classification (Two-Phase Approach):**
         1.  **Baseline (Zero-Shot):** An initial Zero-Shot model (`valhalla/distilbart-mnli-12-3`) was used to rapidly establish a baseline and gain insights into data ambiguity without any custom training.
+Its performance metrics are available via `src/evaluate.py`.
         2.  **High-Performance (Fine-Tuned):** A `DistilBERT` model was subsequently **fine-tuned** on the BBC dataset to achieve state-of-the-art performance.
 This computationally intensive task necessitated the use of a GPU-enabled cloud environment (Google Colab) for efficient training.
     -   **For NER & Summarization (Pre-Specialized Models):** To efficiently deliver these distinct functionalities, proven, **pre-specialized models** were leveraged rather than fine-tuning a general-purpose model from scratch.
 This included an off-the-shelf NER model (`dslim/bert-base-NER`) and a generative encoder-decoder model for summarization (`sshleifer/distilbart-cnn-12-6`), which is architecturally suited for text generation.